Confused about TV tech? That’s just what they want! (Q3 2023 mini-LED update)

 - TCL (Qingdao government-owned with public listing) Makes the TVs and uses TCL/CSOT panels (China) 3-year warranty

 We are impressed with the quality and value these challenger brands provide, not to mention the longer warranty.
 Are they as good as the Mainstream brands?
 Apples for apples, e.g., similar technologies and comparative models, there is not a lot between them and mainstream brands.

 Generics sold in Australia – highly substitutable

 Most use existing designs from a small group of Chinese ODM (original design manufacturers) and panels from about five Chinese makers.
 There is little between them.
-Here warranties vary – some offer 2-years but these TVs are made to a price and generally last 3-5 years.
+Here warranties vary – some offer two years, but these TVs are made to a price and generally last 3-5 years.

 |Akai (TPV Technology)||Bauhn (TPV Technology)||Blaupunkt (Ayonz ODM China)|

 |Changhong Chiq (Sichuan Changhong Electric China)||Eko (Ayonz ODM China)||FFalcon (TCL)|